Finders Keepers (1991 game show): Jeremy's Joker

-In the 3rd, 4th and 5th seasons of the Buchanan era, some rooms (usually the Fantasy Room) had Jeremy's Joker on them.
-If the team found the object, they would win a holiday.
+In the 3rd, 4th and 5th seasons of the Buchanan era, the Fantasy Room had Jeremy's Joker on them.
+If the team found the object, they would win both the standard 50 points and a prize.
+Prizes ranged from personal stereos and club memberships to day and weekend trips.
 This was named after Jeremy Stockwell, the in voice announcer and writer of for the early Finders Keepers series.

-In the first 2 seasons, one of the rooms was the surprise prize room, usually signalled with a fanfare playing as the room was entered.
+In the first 2 seasons, one of the rooms was the "Surprise Prize" room, usually signalled with a fanfare playing as the room was entered.
 Both Jeremy's Joker and the Surprise Prize were identical to the Instant Prize room on the American version, but unlike the American version, this room could show up in any round and the opposing team would win the prize if the team searching the prize room failed to find the object.

 Celebrity Guests

 In several episodes of series 3, 4 and 5, there were celebrity guests, usually to be found in the Fantasy Room.
 In the Sleeping Beauty-themed room, Frank Bruno was sleeping behind a curtain and the contestants had to find a clue without waking Frank.
 In the last episode of series 3, Neighbours twins Gayle and Gillian Blakeney appeared from a giant teapot in the Mad Hatter's tea party-themed room.

 More celebrity guests would appear in series 4 to aid the contestants.
-The first episode of series 4 featured Olympic swimmer Adrian Moorhouse in an Underwater-themed room, Gladiator Panther guest appeared in a Jungle-themed room, and Grange Hill's Anna Quayle appeared in a School-themed room.
+The first episode of series 4 featured Olympic swimmer Adrian Moorhouse in an Underwater-themed room, Gladiator Panther guest appeared in a Jungle-themed room, Grange Hill's Anna Quayle appeared in a School-themed room and in the last episode of series 4, Bro & Bro from What's Up Doc? in Little Red Riding Hood's room.

-Even more celebrity guests appeared in series 5 to help the contestants including Michael Aherne (a.k.a.
-Warrior) from Gladiators.
+Even more celebrity guests appeared in series 5 to help the contestants including Michael Aherne and Jefferson King (a.k.a.
+Warrior and Shadow) from Gladiators, Danny John-Jules from Red Dwarf and athlete Roger Black.

 The celebrity guests would also make cameo appearances in the Super Search, performing mundane tasks throughout the house as a visual gag while the contestants passed through the rooms.

-In the final original series (1996), Buchanan was joined by Gladiators star Diane Youdale as co-host.
+In the final original series (1996), Buchanan was joined by Gladiators star Diane Youdale as co-host, there was no celebrity guest.